Class of Business Training

 “An FSP, key individual or representative, excluding representatives working under supervision, authorised, approved or appointed prior to 1 January 2015 is deemed to have completed the class of business training

-...” and “An FSP, key individual or representative excluding representatives working under supervision, authorised, approved or appointed prior to the commencement of this Notice is deemed to have completed the product specific training...”
+...” and “An FSP, key individual or representative excluding representatives working under supervision, authorised, approved or appointed prior to the commencement of this Notice is deemed to have completed the product-specific training...”

 Thus, the class of business training is only applicable to new entrants after 1 January 2015 and persons still working under supervision at this date.
-In contrast, the product specific training will only be applicable to new entrants and representatives under supervision at the time of publication of the notice.
-These individuals will have 12 months from 1 March 2017 (or an additional date given in section 51/52) to comply with the proposed class of business training.
+In contrast, the product-specific training will only be applicable to new entrants and representatives under supervision at the time of publication of the notice.
+These individuals will have 12 months from 1 March 2017 (or an additional date is given in section 51/52) to comply with the proposed class of business training.

 The compliance timeline is of concern to some industry role-players.
 One stakeholder was of the concern that the grandfathering clause will lead to two reporting systems that will have to be in place for a few overlapping years.
-This will be complex, unless the legislation treats everyone who is not competent yet as a new entrant.
+This will be complex unless the legislation treats everyone who is not competent yet as a new entrant.
 Another industry comment highlights the concern that the implementation timeline is too short: “